FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Evaluation

 \section{Evaluation}

-In order to evaluate our approach, we create a framework that (1) trains and tests a neural network under normal conditions and under attacks as well; (2) builds a set of fooling inputs based constraint solving and (3) tests the attack success rate of those fooling inputs.
-In that sense, we first perform a thorough exploration on the design and performance of \attack attacks on fully connected neural networks.
+To evaluate our approach, we create a framework that (1) trains and tests a neural network under normal conditions and under attacks as well; (2) builds a set of fooling inputs based constraint solving and (3) tests the attack success rate of those fooling inputs.
+We first perform a thorough exploration on the design and performance of FooBaR on fully connected neural networks.
 Then, we extend our analysis to different kinds of neural networks (i.e Convolutional Neural Networks).
-Finally, we propose a set of countermeasure that defend systems against our \attack attacks.
+Finally, we propose a set of countermeasures that defend systems against FooBaR.

-The code used for this evaluation is available as open source Jupyter notebooks containing Python code \footnote{\url{https://www.dropbox.com/sh/gjys2sg7xob2e9x/AACB1mWyTQMv8f7R63wIxbIia} \\ (anonymized for reviewing purposes)}.
+The code used for this evaluation is available in the form of open source Jupyter notebooks containing Python code \footnote{\url{https://www.dropbox.com/sh/gjys2sg7xob2e9x/AACB1mWyTQMv8f7R63wIxbIia}}.
+The code was tested on a MacBook Pro with an Intel Core i7 at 2.6GHZ AND 16GB of RAM.